benfixit/catholic_hymnbook/content/sing-a-new-song-to-the-lord-of-the-world.md

 ---
 id: 343
-title: Sing A New Song to the Lord of the World
+title: Sing A New Song to the Lord of the World (Psalm 96)
 ---

 1. Sing a new song to the Lord of the world.